offbyone/jj/docs/config.md

 settings are located in [the user config files], which can be found with `jj config path --user`.

+- The repo-managed settings.
+These are stored in `<repo>/.config/jj/config.toml`.
+  For security reasons, they are not trusted and the user will need to approve any updates to this file.

 - The repo settings.
 These can be edited with `jj config edit --repo` and are located in `.jj/repo/config.toml`.

 - Settings [specified in the command-line](#specifying-config-on-the-command-line).